prism/Prism-Extras/README.md

 - WorldEdit block logging [#1](https://github.com/LogBlock/LogBlock/tree/master/src/main/java/de/diddiz/worldedit ) based on work by [Ammaraskar](https://github.com/ammaraskar )
 - [Metrics](http://mcstats.org) class Copyright 2011 Tyler Blair.
 All rights reserved.
 - Artwork by [LegendarySoldier](http://legendary-soldier.deviantart.com/)

+### PSTE.me

+PSTE.me is a paste-bin/code snippet sharing site.
+Prism allows you to create pastes of lookup results by using the `-paste` flag.
+Anyone may then view the paste contents at the url provided.
+You must visit [PSTE.me](http://pste.me), create a free account, and visit your account page for your free API key.

+If you have specifically enabled PSTE.me integration in the Prism config, lookup results for the command specified will be sent to PSTE.me (a website we control) as a public paste using your required API key/username.
+PSTE.me does not collect any information about your server or Prism install aside from the API keys provided and paste contents.

 ### Metrics